 The County will deduct dues from members of the Association and will remit it to the Association.
-The Association shall be responsible for informing the County's Auditor Controller's Office in writing of any new members or changes in the membership status of any Association members effective December 10, 2019.
+The Association shall be responsible for informing the County's Auditor Controller's Office in writing of any new members or changes in the membership status of any Association members.
 If a member desires to revoke, cancel, or change prior dues deduction authorization, such requests shall be directed to the Association.